nulty/spage/README.md

 # StatusPage

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/status_page`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code,

 TODO: Delete this and the text above, and describe your gem